hpcleuven/VscDocumentation/source/access/mfa_quickstart.rst

       :alt: filezilla_sitemanager_setup

 Under the ‘Advanced’ tab you can also set the directory you wish to open by default upon login, e.g, your 'VSC_DATA' by typing its full linux path.
+Click 'Connect' to connect to VSC.
+You may be prompted to enter your SSH passphrase.
+When the connection is established you will see the remote cluster directory tree structure.